-From a strategic stance, the supply situation is even more serious, as countries seek to secure rare earth supplies for military needs.
+From a strategic stance, there is increased demand as countries seek to secure rare earth supplies for military needs.
 Australia is well poised with resources and a mature mining industry.
-Despite this advantage, building new mines is a slow process, as rare earth businesses are unique and technically challenging.
-Value adding and downstream processing is as important as the mining and extraction.
-In general, this is an added link that our industry has tended to shy away from.
-Domestic investors lack the interest in the financial heavy lifting needed for pre-feasibility stage technical assessments.
-More recently, the federal government recognized this weakness and in 2023 provided a Critical Minerals Grant, particularly suited to small companies like Enova.
-Our application seeks funding allowing Enova to complete an integrated gravity concentration and leaching project Scoping Study.
-We are hopeful and await the outcome of our application.
+Despite this advantage, building new mines is a slow process, as rare earth businesses are unique and often technically challenging.
+Value adding and downstream processing is as important as mining and extraction.